 - Partners expressed a need to work on providing effective college advising as an important part of the school's mission and LCAP goals.
 As such, training specifically regarding academic advising continues to be a part of Redwood Academy's actions. - Partners believe it is important to continue to deliberately work to increase students' feelings of confidence and connection in order to foster a positive school climate where all students pursue post-secondary education, as seen in goals 3 and 4.
-As a result of a perceived increase in student stress, anxiety, and depression, providing social emotional curriculum and support was added to Redwood Academy's actions to support these goals.
-Additionally, the stakeholders felt that incorporating more opportunities for physical activity was important in mitigating students' increased feelings of stress and depression. - Partners also recognize that some students face increased barriers to their academic success, especially in the wake of the pandemic, so actions to mitigate those barriers were added to the LCAP such as providing summer school as well as year-round credit recovery options, providing free access to college entrance tests as well as preparation for those tests, and providing a free nutritional program. - Partners expressed that the future would still hold some uncertainty with regard to the spread of the Covid-19 virus, and, as such, it would be important to continue to institute safety measures in order to conduct on campus learning.
-As a result, an action pertaining to those on-campus safety measures was maintained. - Partners believe that it is important to offer students access to additional STEM opportunities, so goal 2 was modified to reflect that focus. - Partners expressed that SPED services and supports should be reflected in the LCAP, so action 18. which provides a structured Guided Study period by which students can receive additional support with their academic progress, and 19, which details the hiring of a special education teacher and paraprofessional as well as contracting for all other necessary SPED services, was added.
+As a result of a perceived increase in student stress, anxiety, and depression, providing social emotional curriculum and support was maintained in Redwood Academy's actions to support these goals.
+Additionally, the stakeholders felt that incorporating more opportunities for physical activity was important in mitigating students' increased feelings of stress and depression. - Partners also recognize that some students face increased barriers to their academic success, especially in the wake of the pandemic, so actions to mitigate those barriers continued to be present in the LCAP such as providing summer school as well as year-round credit recovery options, providing free access to college entrance tests as well as preparation for those tests, and providing a free nutritional program. - Partners believe that it is important to offer students access to additional STEM opportunities, so the prior year's modification to goal 2 was maintained to reflect that focus. - Partners expressed that SPED services and supports should continue to be reflected in the LCAP, so action 19, which details the hiring of a special education teacher and paraprofessional as well as contracting for all other necessary SPED services, was maintained.

-Goal # Description 1 Graduate college prepared students as determined by the College/Career Dashboard Indicator.
+Goal # # Description 1 Graduate college prepared students as determined by the College/Career Dashboard Indicator.